Gluten intolerance is on the rise, and ‘Non-Coeliac Gluten Disorder‘ is now a recognised condition, and definitely not a faddy diet option.

 - Use of NSAIDs (e.g. anti inflammatories like Ibuprofen, Asprin).

-- Gastroenteritis or Bowel disease: Ulcerative Colitis, Crohn’s or Coeliac disease.
+- Gastroenteritis or IBD: Ulcerative Colitis, Crohn’s or Coeliac disease.

 - Chronic stress, or chronic dietary imbalance (high sugar/alcohol consumption).

-- Chemical pesticides (Scientists are studying pesticides like Glyphosate, often sprayed on wheat crops prior to harvesting.
-Its mode of action is to destroy the guts of the insects regarded as pests by farmers who wish to maximise their crop yield.
+- Chemical pesticides (Scientists are studying pesticides like Glyphosate, sprayed on crops prior to harvesting.
+Research shows it damages the guts of insects regarded as pests).

 The wheat-alcohol connection and leaky gut